sirosen/click-type-test/README.md

 # TODO!
 ```

-#### AnnotatedOption
+#### AnnotatedParameter

-If you have a custom subclass of `Option` already, you won't be able to use
+If you have a subclass of `Option` or `Argument` which produces specialized
+values, it may be necessary to provide type information from that class.
-`cls=ExplicitlyAnnotatedOption`.
-To handle this case, just have your subclass
+To handle this case, just have your parameter class implement the
-of `Option` implement the same `AnnotatedOption` protocol, like so:
+`AnnotatedParameter` protocol, like so:

 ```python
 # TODO!
 ```

+## API

+The following values are the consumable API for `click-type-test`.
+No other values are part of the interface.

+- `AnnotatedParamType`: a protocol for `click.ParamType` subclasses which
+  provide explicit type information.

+- `AnnotatedParameter`: a protocol for `click.Parameter` subclasses which
+  provide explicit type information.

+- `deduce_type_from_parameter`: a function which takes a `click.Parameter` and
+  returns a type.
+Used internally but useful for unit testing custom classes.

+- `check_param_annotations`: a function which takes a `click.Command` and
+  checks the type annotations on its callback against its parameter list.

+- `BadAnnotationError`: the error type raised if checking annotations fails.

 ## License